documendous/docrepo/README.md

     }
 }
 ```

+Alternatively, you can make use of dj-database-url package to handle your database endpoint configurations.
+See https://pypi.org/project/dj-database-url/ for instructions.

 Obviously, make changes at a minimum to USER and PASSWORD.
 HOST is set to "db" so that it works with Docker out of the box.
 But, to properly set HOST: